ognistik/kiki-ai-workflow/README.md

 ## SETUP

 **The workflow’s configuration was prepared so that you:**
-1. Enter either an OpenRouter or OpenAI API Token.
+1. Enter either an OpenRouter, Anthropic, or OpenAI API Token.
 2. If you plan to use OpenRouter exclusively, remember to change the default Model to an Open Router model.
 3. Select your preferred Kiki data directory.
 4. You’re all set!
 You can now begin using Kiki.